List of national parks of Japan: History

-Japan established its first kōen (公園) or public parks in 1873 (Asakusa Park, Asukayama Park, Fukagawa Park, Shiba Park, and Ueno Park).
+Japan established its first (公園, kōen) or public parks in 1873 (Asakusa Park, Asukayama Park, Fukagawa Park, Shiba Park, and Ueno Park).
 In 1911 local citizens petitioned that the shrines and forests of Nikkō be placed under public protection.
 In 1929 the National Parks Association was formed.
 In 1931 the first National Parks Law (国立公園法) was passed.
-After much study and survey, in March 1934 the first parks were established — Setonaikai, Unzen and Kirishima — with five more in December and a further four two years later.
+After much study and survey, in March 1934 the first parks were established—Setonaikai, Unzen and Kirishima—with six more in December and a further five two years later.
 Three further parks were established under the old National Parks Law, in colonial Taiwan in 1937: the Tatun National Park (the smallest in Japan); Tsugitaka-Taroko National Park, (the largest); and Niitaka-Arisan National Park (with the highest mountain in then Japan).

 Ise-Shima was the first to be created after the war, and a further seven had been added by 1955.

 In 1957 the Natural Parks Law replaced the earlier National Parks Law, allowing for three categories: the national, quasi-national, and prefectural natural parks.
 With minor amendments this established the framework that operates today.

 As of 1 April 2014, there were 31 national parks and 56 quasi-national parks, with the national parks covering 20,996 km^{2} (5.6% of the land area) and the quasi-national parks 13,592 km^{2} (3.6% of the land area).
 In addition, there were 314 prefectural parks covering 19,726 km^{2} (5.2% of the land area).
 On 27 March 2015, the 32nd national park was established, Myōkō-Togakushi Renzan National Park, on 15 September 2016, the 33rd, Yanbaru National Park, and on 7 March 2017, the 34th, Amami Guntō National Park, subsuming Amami Guntō Quasi-National Park.
 On 25 March 2016, a further quasi-national park was established, Kyoto Tamba Kogen Quasi-National Park, on 27 March 2020, Chūō Alps Quasi-National Park, and, on 30 March 2021, the 58th, Akkeshi-Kiritappu-Konbumori Quasi-National Park.
 On 25 June 2024, Hidaka-sanmyaku Erimo Quasi-National Park was redesignated Hidakasanmyaku-Erimo-Tokachi National Park, making it the 35th national park.